-“In the sense that there are a lot more considerations,” McCord explains.
 “You have to be so much more prepared.
 If we get caught and have to spend the night on the wall—it can be dangerous.
-If you have Type 1, it’s a lot more serious.
-We have to evaluate that risk and decide whether or not to push on.”
+If you have type 1, it’s a lot more serious.
+We have to evaluate that risk and decide whether or not to push on” McCord explained.

-McCord explains that the climbers typically pack just enough food for the day’s climb, so you don’t want to get stuck up there without sufficient food to treat a low blood sugar.
+McCord shared that the climbers typically packed just enough food for the day’s climb, but did not want to get stuck up there without sufficient food to treat a low blood sugar.
 Unexpected storms can blow in and halt climbing, causing an overnight stay on the mountain.
-“You don’t want to come down in the dark,” McCord says.
+“You don’t want to come down in the dark,” McCord said.

 The initial climb was a first-ascent attempt at the Titcomb Basin, which is difficult to reach and mostly untouched.
 The team had much of their gear transported by horse, a service they paid for to get their equipment into the first 12 miles of backcountry.
 The horses had to stop because of deep snow banks, so the final 4 miles were done on foot.

 “In a trip like this, there’s all the risks that are associated with diabetes—high and low blood sugars—and that’s somewhat compounded by the fact that you’re out in the backcountry with limited access to help.
-You have to be selective about what you take,” says McCord.
-“Then there’s the risks of climbing—lose rock, slipping or getting hit by falling rock.”
+You have to be selective about what you take,” said McCord.
+“Then there’s the risks of climbing—lose rock, slipping, or getting hit by falling rock.”

 From the ground, the crew couldn’t see that the terrain was in fact crumbly and near impossible to climb until the second pitch (400-500 feet up).
-“When it breaks apart easily,” says McCord, “you can’t put your cams in.”
+“When it breaks apart easily,” McCord said, “you can’t put your cams in.”

 Cams are the essential mountaineering protection equipment that spring-loads and fixes into crevasses of the rock.
-Without them, you could fall to your death.
+Without them, they could fall to their death.
 At approximately every 200 feet, a “pitch” is made and an anchor secured.

-“The person on the ground feeds out rope, and out of the rope you build the anchor, so the person below can come up,” explains McCord.
+“The person on the ground feeds out rope, and out of the rope you build the anchor, so the person below can come up,” McCord explained.
 “It’s like leap frogging your way up.”

 They may not have finished the first ascent, but the team’s second climb in the Wind River Range was a whopping 1500 feet.
-The documentary follows the struggle and triumph of the squad while also taking an intimate look at what it’s like to live with Type 1.
+The documentary followed the struggle and triumph of the squad while also taking an intimate look at what it’s like to live with T1D.

-Apart from sharing the struggle what is Type 1, the three climbers share the belief that the chronic illness shouldn’t hold you back from chasing your dreams and exploring the world.
-There are no current plans set for another climb, but as McCord says, “We’re always looking for the next ascent.”
+Apart from sharing the struggles associated with T1D, the three climbers shared the belief that the chronic illness shouldn’t hold you back from chasing your dreams and exploring the world.
+There were no current plans set for another climb, but as McCord said, “We’re always looking for the next ascent.”